bakr-dev/Electron-Thermal-Printer/README.md

-# Pirfix Printer (Windwos Desktop POS Printer)
+# Pirfix Printer (Windwos Desktop App)

-Electron-Quasar Desktop Project to print Labels and Receipts to Thermal Printers
+Electron-Quasar Desktop Project to print Labels and Receipts to Thermal Printers, Something Like POS Printer.

 ## Install the dependencies